 Okay!
 That's our primer on safety and privacy on Kik.
-Next, we'll look at how much Kik costs to use.
+In the next tutorial of our Kik course, we'll look at how much Kik costs to use.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.